 Need Help Using OneDrive on Mac?

 So you’ve switched to a Mac and need help with OneDrive?
 No worries, getting OneDrive up and running on macOS might be a bit different than what you’re used to.
-Here’s a step-by-step guide to get you started:
+Here’s a step-by-step guide on how to add OneDrive on Mac:

 1. Download OneDrive: